NLnetLabs/routinator/README.md

 ### Rust

-While some system distributions include Rust as system packages, Routinator relies on a relatively new version of Rust, currently 1.29.
+While some system distributions include Rust as system packages, Routinator relies on a relatively new version of Rust, currently 1.29 or newer.
 We therefore suggest to use the canonical Rust installation via a tool called *rustup.*

 To install *rustup* and Rust, simply do: